 If your database continues to increase in size past these thresholds, automated overload protection is activated when your disk becomes 99% full.
 When this happens, your database is put into read-only mode, and you receive a notification on email and the Timescale Cloud console shows the changed status.

-When this happens, you can still query your database, but you cannot add any new data to it.
+When your disk is in read-only mode, you can still query your database, but you cannot add any new data to it.
 This is to ensure that your disk does not fill up to 100%, which could prevent you from crashing due to an out of memory (OOM) error.

 With your database in read-only mode, you need to decide if you are going to increase your storage capacity, or reduce the size of your database.
 When you have done that, you can also add a retention policy, or turn on compression, to avoid the problem occurring again in the future.